COSC481W-2024Fall/MLite/README.md

 - Absences (in meeting/classes) are good as long everyone is informed beforehand (unless emergencies), and work is done in a timely manner.
 - If there is clear intention for sabotage (like deleting), report to professor and fail them.
 - For changing code someone else's code, its fine.
 Unless its a massive change, in which case letting the person know/keep them in the loop of the change.
+- For scenarios where work is not done, we can distrubute work amongst others/include someone else as long as it is communicated beforehand.
+If its too complicated or too much of an overhead, it will be dealth with accourdingly by either pushing to next sprint or dropping it.
 - Language of communication is English
 - No issue with face mask.
 Can wear/not wear if you want.